canonical/synapse-operator/docs/tutorial/getting-started.md

 ## Set up a Tutorial Model

-To manage resources effectively and to separate this tutorial's workload from your usual work, we recommend creating a new model using the following command.
+To manage resources effectively and to separate this tutorial's workload from your usual work, create a new model using the following command.

 ```
 juju add-model synapse-tutorial